lightning/bolts/01-messaging.md

 exchanged for a
 significant portion of a connection's lifetime.
 Also, on several platforms it's possible that Lightning clients will be put to sleep without prior warning.
-Hence, a distinct `ping` message is used, in order to probe for the liveness of the connection on the other side, as well as to keep the established connection active.
+Hence, a distinct `ping` is used, in order to probe for the liveness of the connection on the other side, as well as to keep the established connection active.

 Additionally, the ability for a sender to request that the receiver send a